nfiacco/SqlEvaluator/README.md

 To implement several of these optimizations, some re-architecting would need to be done in order to build query plan trees, which are the structures that most SQL optimizers work with.
 This would entail generating some relational algebra from the SQL query, then constructing the tree, then optimizing based on heuristics and estimated cost.

+### Credits
+The query parsing and execution scripts were both provided as part of the assignment.
+My work involved adding the `Executor.java` and `Validator.java` classes, all of the `Resolved\*` classes, and modifications to the `Table.java` class to support various join, filter, and select operations.
+This enables execution of the actual parsed query.